skarlekar/smart-quora/README.md

 #### Associate an Elastic IP
 Allocate a new Elastic IP address and associate it with the newly created instance.
 This will help maintain sanity while working on the scripts between relaunches of the instance.
 #### Create Hyperuser
 Hyperledger Fabric installation prohibits using the root identity to install the software.
 Therefore, create a new user and add that user to the _sudo_ group.
+You can choose any user name.
+I am using _hyperuser_

-    $ sudo adduser user-name
+    $ sudo adduser hyperuser
-    $ sudo adduser user-name sudo
+    $ sudo adduser hyperuser sudo